harveymilk/yt_summarizer/README.md

-# YouTube Transcript → ChatGPT Summary in one click
+# YouTube Video → ChatGPT Summary in one click

 ## Install locally